Land0fChocolate/NewEmeraldRomHack/README.md

 - A contest side-quest with Lisia, much like in ORAS.
 - Perhaps a more interesting Winona berry giving event.
 It's a bit boring to just be given a berry.
 - Perhaps a more interesting Tate & Liza event to get Jirachi?
 - In-game resource that teaches the player braile.
+So that it isn't required to look out of the game to solve the braile puzzles.
 - Sort out the online/wireless features.
 Either find out how to make them work or remove them.
 - Better Game Corner games.
 May be a ton of work though.
 (Perhaps one could be a Battle Palace style battle where the Player places a bet?)
 - Better Battle Frontier level scaling.
 Open level puts opponent Pokemon to your highest level Pokemon.
 Should scale all Pokemon to a certain level.